-Canada became the first G7 nation to legalize recreational cannabis consumption and sales in October 2018 to go alongside its already established legal medical market.
+Canada became the first G7 nation to adopt legal cannabis when it legalized recreational cannabis consumption and sales in October 2018 to go alongside its already established legal medical market.

 During the lead up to this critical development, several firms reached out to investors through public listings.

-Investors backed up the potential of a vibrant marijuana market fueled by massive facilities and appropriate licenses from the government.
+Investors backed up the potential of a vibrant marijuana market fuelled by massive facilities and appropriate licenses from the government.

 Canadian firms have seen the advantages of first-mover status in the international sector, where these companies have acted as leaders and established relationships with burgeoning ventures in newly legal jurisdictions, such as Germany and Australia.

 Canadian cannabis companies have seen a split in market attention, with the larger corporations with leading market share and substantial market valuations exploring all kinds of international operations and deals.

 Other firms have placed a focus on the Canadian market as a way to participate in the recreational cannabis space, with an emphasis on retail operations, extraction services or even high-quality cannabis product sales designed for connoisseurs.